How Does Your Thyroid Gland Work? Functions, Common Disorders & More

 Thyroid cancer tends to develop from thyroid nodules which are VERY common.

-Thyroid nodules simply represent a growth of thyroid tissue directly in your thyroid gland.
+Thyroid nodules simply represent an overgrowth of thyroid tissue directly in your thyroid gland.

 Most of these nodules are NOT cancerous and simply need to be monitored to make sure they aren't growing.